Our Archive Examples

 Here are some examples of different approaches to presenting your digital archive online, ranging from low-cost and simple, to options requiring more resource and expertise.
-If you have an example to share here, particularly if you have used elements from the DIY kit, then please get in touch via the link in the menu-line above.
+If you have an example to share here, particularly if you have used elements from our DIY kit, then please get in touch via the link in the menu-line above – we would love to hear from you.

 This was a straightforward option: a PowerPoint slide deck was created and then converted into a pdf.
 Links could be added to external sites for further enrichment.